appellation/music-rpc/README.md

 ## Development Plans

 - The UI could use some improvement and perhaps more information (e.g. currently connected Discord clients).
-- Windows is broken since I've been mostly developing on Mac.
 - If there's a potential solution to the secrets issue, I'd love to chat about it.
 Top of mind solutions:
   - Some kind of backend service, which would enable 0-config setup: just download and run
   - In-app configuration: I'm not sure that this would net a ton of convenience, since setting up a Discord app and ngrok account are the hardest parts of running this app